 Koh Samui has just like other places in Thailand a lot of different temples, pagodas and Buddha’s.
-There are a few that are really worth to visit when you’re on Koh Samui.
-In this blog post you will find all the Koh Samui temples which are really worth to visit!
-If you want to know more specific information about a temple you want to visit, head to the separate guide about that temple.
+They are very photogenic and if you’re interested in the Thai culture than it’s very interesting to see the temples from up close and learn more about the Buddhist culture.
+There are a few Koh Samui temples that are really worth to visit.
+In this blog post you will find all the Koh Samui temples with practical information on how to get there and entrance fees.
+If you want to know more specific information about a temple you want to visit, then head to the separate guide about that temple.

 Koh Samui weather

 If you are planning to visit Koh Samui, of course you want to go in the best months with the driest days.
 The monsoon usually lasts from October through December with November as the wettest month.
 February and March, on the other hand, are the sunniest months.
 January is (statistically) the coolest month and April the hottest time of the year.
 Broadly you can travel to Koh Samui from January until October to have the best chance on a sunny vacation.

 This depends on what you are looking for and what your budget is considering the hotels you can choose.
 If you’re looking for entertainment and nightlife you have to stay around the Chaweng area.
 But if you’re more into relaxing and quiet beaches, then book your accommodation around the more in the south or around the Maenam beach area as it’s much quieter.
 The roads in Koh Samui are great, so when you hire a motorbike for 150 – 200 baht you can explore the island easily on your own.